gvwilson/teachtogether.tech/_extras/bib.md

 **Cher2009**{:#Cher2009}: Sapna Cheryan, Victoria C. Plaut, Paul G. Davies, and Claude M. Steele: "Ambient Belonging: How Stereotypical Cues Impact Gender Participation in Computer Science". *Journal of Personality and Social Psychology*, 97(6), 2009, <https://doi.org/10.1037/a0016239>. *Reports that subtle environmental clues have a measurable impact on the interest that people of different genders have in computing.*

-**Chet2014**{:#Chet2014}: Raj Chetty, John N. Friedman, and Jonah E. Rockoff: "Measuring the Impacts of Teachers II: Teacher Value-Added and Student Outcomes in Adulthood". *American Economic Review*, 104(9), Sep 2014, <https://doi.org/10.1257/aer.104.9.2633>. *Reports that that good teachers have a small but measurable impact on student outcomes.*
+**Chet2014**{:#Chet2014}: Raj Chetty, John N. Friedman, and Jonah E. Rockoff: "Measuring the Impacts of Teachers II: Teacher Value-Added and Student Outcomes in Adulthood". *American Economic Review*, 104(9), Sep 2014, <https://doi.org/10.1257/aer.104.9.2633>. *Reports that good teachers have a small but measurable impact on student outcomes.*

 **Chi1989**{:#Chi1989}: Michelene T. H. Chi, Miriam Bassok, Matthew W. Lewis, Peter Reimann, and Robert Glaser: "Self-Explanations: How Students Study and Use Examples in Learning to Solve Problems". *Cognitive Science*, 13(2), Apr 1989, <https://doi.org/10.1207/s15516709cog1302_1>. *A seminal paper on the power of self-explanation.*